fish-not-phish/AresThemedAsteroids/README.md

 ### Short description
 #### Asteroids styled game inspired by Ares, a 1997 game developed by Nathan Lamont.
 All of the media, images and sprites are credited to Nathan Lamont.

+### Objective
+#### The objective of this game is the blow up all the asteroids in your realm of space without dying.
+Asteroids colliding with you will deal minor damage.
+As an asteroid is destroyed, it breaks down into many smaller asteroids...so be careful!
+Physics are also built into the game environment so that the asteroids will move in a natural manner.
+If an asteroids is bigger (more mass) than another asteroids (smaller mass), than a collision between the two will have the smaller asteroid taking on a much faster exit velocity.
+It will get pretty dicey once all the big asteroids are blown up!

 ### Ships and weapons
 1. Elejeetian Cruiser
    * Onas